RKKoranteng/modern-dba-project/lessons/git/git.md

 * [Setup your practice environment](#setup-your-practice-environment)
 * [Practice](#practice)

-## Lesson Objective
+## Lesson objective
-* Quickly learn Git concepts terms, and commands
+* Quickly learn Git concepts, terms, and commands
 * Reinfore theory with hands-on practice

 ## What is Git?